 \subsection{Experimental Settings}

-\textbf{Models \& Datasets.} We run our experiments on Qwen2.5-Math-1.5B/7B~\cite{yang2024qwen25mathtechnicalreportmathematical}, DeepSeek-R1-Distill-Qwen-1.5B~\cite{guo2025deepseek}, Qwen2.5-14B/32B~\cite{qwen2.5-large}, and Llama-3.2-3B-Instruct~\cite{grattafiori2024llama3}.
-We use a context length of 4K for Qwen2.5-Math-1.5B/7B, and 8K for DeepSeek-R1-Distill-Qwen-1.5B and Llama-3.2-3B-Instruct.
-For Qwen2.5-14B/32B models, we set the context length to 16k.
-For training datasets, we adopt two datasets following \citet{zheng2025act}: 1) DAPO+MATH (DM): It is the combination of DAPO dataset~\cite{yu2025dapo} and MATH dataset~\cite{hendrycks2021measuringmathematicalproblemsolving}.
-2) OPEN-R1 30k subset (OR1): 30,000-example subset of the OPEN-R1 math dataset~\cite{openr1}.
+\best{Models and datasets.} We evaluate Qwen2.5-Math-1.5B/7B~\cite{yang2024qwen25mathtechnicalreportmathematical}, DeepSeek-R1-Distill-Qwen-1.5B~\cite{guo2025deepseek}, Qwen3-4B-Base~\cite{yang2025qwen3technicalreport}, Qwen2.5-14B/32B~\cite{qwen2.5-large}, and Llama-3.2-3B-Instruct~\cite{grattafiori2024llama3}.
+We use a context length of 4K for Qwen2.5-Math-1.5B/7B, 8K for DeepSeek-R1-Distill-Qwen-1.5B, Qwen3-4B-Base, and Llama-3.2-3B-Instruct, and 16K for Qwen2.5-14B/32B.
+We train on two math-reasoning corpora following~\cite{zheng2025act}: DAPO+MATH (DM), which combines DAPO~\cite{yu2025dapo} and MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}, and a 30K subset of Open-R1~\citet{openr1}.